 For federal loans, a signed promissory note is required before the loan is disbursed.
 So, failing to sign the promissory note could mean you won’t receive your funds, or at least won’t receive them until the promissory note is signed.

-A promissory note is also generally required for private student loans, though each lender may have their own application requirements.
+A signed promissory note is also generally required for disbursement of a private student loan, though each lender may have their own requirements.

 Do You Need a New Promissory Note Every Year?